mike130201/Pick_and_Place/README.md

 This project is licensed under the MIT License.
 See the LICENSE.md file for more details.
 I hope this helps!
 Good luck with your project.

+# Development

+## Procedure to calculate the Denavit-Hartenberg parameters

+In order to obtain the kinematic analysis of the Robot, it is required to obtain the Denavit-Hartenberg parameters, this by means of the fifteen steps.
+In order to obtain the kinematic analysis of the robot, it is required to obtain the Denavit-Hartenberg parameters, this by means of the fifteen steps, nevertheless, the most important thing is to consider which is the position 0 of the robot, in the following image we can see how the OPENMANIPULATOR X is the position 0.